harshitdb3/EcommerceAPI/README.md

 # EcommerceAPI
 An ecommerce backend made with express

-// To do : Add middleware for error handling
+To do :
-//         Add Sequelize ORM
+   Add middleware for error handling
-//         Add JWT for authentication
+   Add JWT for authentication